eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 ### departSpeed

-Determines the speed of the vehicle at insertion, where maxSpeed = MIN(speedLimit * speedFactor, vTypeMaxSpeed);
+Determines the speed of the vehicle at insertion, where maxSpeed = MIN(speedLimit * speedFactor, vType_desiredMaxSpeed * speedFactor, vType_maxSpeed);

 - `≥0`: The vehicle is tried to be inserted using the given speed.
 If that speed is unsafe, departure is